Sreebhargavibalijaa/CHAI-KTQ/README.md

-# CHAI-KTQ: A Novel Framework for Efficient and Scalable Large Language Models
+# CHAI-KTQ: A Novel Framework for Efficient and Scalable Large Language Models built in colloboration with FAIR - META RESEARCH Team

 ## 📋 Overview